pkoehl/AlphaMol/README.md

 # AlphaMolWrap

 # **1. Background**
 This repository is a fork of [pkoehl/AlphaMol](https://github.com/pkoehl/AlphaMol) and wraps the C++ source code provided there using [JuliaInterop/CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl).
+There are some minor changes to the C++ source code but all functionality from the C++ side is exposed to the Julia side.

 # **2. License**